-8. Describe how the Dutch people remember and appreciate what Canadian soldiers did in 1944-1945.
+8. Describe how the Dutch people remember and appreciate what the Canadian soldiers did in 1944 - 1945.

-The Dutch never forgot what the Canadians did.
+The Dutch have never forgotten what the Canadians endured during this tough campaign.
 The warm connection formed between the two countries has lasted for many decades.
 Every year, the Netherlands sends thousands of tulip bulbs to Ottawa.
 (The Dutch continue to remember their liberators, hold parades, and tend the graves of fallen Canadian servicemen.)